microsoft/vstest-docs/docs/RunSettingsArguments.md

 ```

-The syntax in (1) is another way of passing runsettings configuration and you need not author a runsetting file while using `runsettings arguments`.
+The syntax in (1) is another way of passing runsettings configuration and you need not author a runsetting file while using `Runsettings arguments`.
 More details about runsettings can be found [here](https://msdn.microsoft.com/en-us/library/jj635153.aspx).

-`runsettings arguments` takes precedence over `runsettings`.
+`Runsettings arguments` takes precedence over `runsettings`.

 For example, in below command the final value for `MapInconclusiveToFailed` will be `False` and vale for `DeploymentEnabled` will be unchanged, that is `False`.